Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Dimensions of Creativity Considered}

-The authors of \cite{grace14} suggest that unexpectedness can be used to compute three dimensions of creativity: novelty, surprise and transformativity.
-Indeed, novelty is about the possibility of violating observer’s expectations about the continuity of a domain; if the current model of belief is not applicable for the current artifact, it can be considered as novel.
-Surprise is instead about the possibility of violating observer's expectations about an artifact.
-Finally, transformativity is about the possibility of violating observer’s expectations about the conceptual space itself (i.e., finding that the rules governing it were not accurate).
+The authors of \cite{grace14} suggest that unexpectedness can be used to compute three dimensions of creativity: novelty, surprise, and transformativity.
+Indeed, novelty is about the possibility of violating the observer's expectations about the continuity of a domain; if the current model of belief is not applicable to the current artifact, it can be considered novel.
+Surprise is instead about the possibility of violating the observer's expectations about an artifact.
+Finally, transformativity is about the possibility of violating the observer’s expectations about the conceptual space itself (i.e., finding that the rules governing it were not accurate).